workflowhub-eu/about/How-to-register.md

 # How to register

 > Which WorkflowHub instance?
-> * Use <https://dev.workflowhub.eu/> for testing - this testing instance may occasionally be wiped
+> * Use <https://dev.workflowhub.eu/> for testing - this _testing instance_ may occasionally be wiped
-> * (TODO) Use <http://covid19.workflowhub.eu/> for long-lived workflow registrations - this will become the production instance
+> * Use <https://workflowhub.eu/> for actual workflow registrations - this is the _production instance_

 In order to register yourself in WorkflowHub, you need to click Register button in the top right hand corner of WorkflowHub.